 The importance of having a written tutoring policy cannot be stressed enough.
 It will reduce headaches, disputes, and miscommunication.

-7. Build Your Tutoring Framework.
+7. Build Your Tutoring Curriculum.

-Think about the materials you might use to tutor clients, and consider using similar materials with all learners to keep things streamlined plus consistent.
+Think about the materials you might use to tutor clients and consider using similar materials with all learners to keep things streamlined plus consistent.

 Of course, modify things here and there, but a comprehensive study guide is a practical idea.

-With elementary students, you want to choose materials that are standards-based (according to the school’s curriculum), and student-centered.
+You want to choose materials that are standards-based (according to the school’s curriculum), and student-centered.

-8. Market Your Tutoring Business.
+8. Register Your Tutoring Business.

 The easiest way to begin marketing is by word-of-mouth and leveraging your existing network.